-607.7 REGULAR AND SPECIAL MEETINGS
+7.7 REGULAR AND SPECIAL MEETINGS

-Regular and special meetings of divisions, committees or sub-committees of Hawaiian Swimming shall be held as determined by the respective Vice-Chair or committee or sub-committee Chair.
-In addition, meetings may be called where applicable by the division Vice-Chair, committee Chair or coordinator pursuant to whose authority a committee or sub-committee was established.
+Regular and special meetings of committees or sub-committees of HISI shall be held as determined by the respective Vice-Chair or committee or sub-committee Chair.

 7.8 OPEN MEETING/CLOSED SESSIONS - Meetings of committees and sub-committees, other than a Personnel Committee meeting, shall be open to all members of XXSI.
 Matters relating to personnel, disciplinary action, legal, taxation and similar affairs shall be deliberated and decided in a closed session which only the respective members are entitled to attend.
-By a majority vote, a committee or sub-committee may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the committee or sub-committee.607.8 MEETINGS OPEN; EXECUTIVE (CLOSED) SESSIONS
+By a majority vote, a committee or sub-committee may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the committee or sub-committee.

+7.8 OPEN MEETINGS/CLOSED SESSIONS

-Meeting of divisions, committees and sub-committees shall be open to all members of Hawaiian Swimming and USA Swimming.
-Matters relating to personnel disciplinary action, legal, taxation and similar affairs shall be deliberated and decided in a closed executive session which only the respective members are entitled to attend.
-By a majority vote on a motion of a question of privilege a division, committee or sub-committee may decide to go into executive session on any matter deserving of treatment or of personal concern to any member of the division, committee or sub-committee.
+Meetings of committees and sub-committees, other than a Personnel Committee meeting, shall be open to all members of HISI.
+Matters relating to personnel, disciplinary action, legal, taxation and similar affairs shall be deliberated and decided in a closed executive session which only the respective members are entitled to attend.
+By a majority vote, a committee or sub-committee may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the committee or sub-committee.

 7.9 VOICE AND VOTING RIGHTS OF COMMITTEE MEMBERS - Each Committee member shall have both voice and vote in their respective meetings.

-607.9 VOICE AND VOTING RIGHTS OF COMMITTEE MEMBERS
+7.9 VOICE AND VOTING RIGHTS OF COMMITTEE MEMBERS

-The voice and voting of Board Members and Individual Members shall be as follows:

-607.9.1 MEMBERS
+7.9.1 MEMBERS

-Each division, committee and sub-committee member shall have both voice and vote in the respective meetings.
+Each committee member shall have both voice and vote in their respective meetings.

-607.9.2 NON-VOTING COMMITTEE OR SUB-COMMITTEE MEMBERS
+7.9.2 NON-VOTING COMMITTEE MEMBERS

-Unless entitled to vote under another provision of these Bylaws, the General Chair shall have voice but no vote in meetings of divisions, committees and sub-committees.
+Unless entitled to vote under another provision of these Bylaws, the General Chair shall have voice but no vote in meetings of committees and sub-committees.

-607.9.3 INDIVIDUAL MEMBERS
+7.9.3 INDIVIDUAL MEMBERS

-Bylaws of Hawaiian Swimming LSC, Inc. Revised Last: November 22, 2015

-52

-Individual Members who are not members of the division, committee or sub-committee may attend open meetings of the division, committee or sub-committee and be heard in the discretion of the presiding officer.
+Individual Members who are not members of the committee may attend open meetings of the committee and be heard at the discretion of the presiding officer.
 Unless entitled to vote under another provision of these Bylaws, Individual Members shall have no vote in those meetings.

 7.10 ACTION BY WRITTEN CONSENT - Any action required or permitted to be taken at any meeting of a committee may be taken without a meeting if all the committee members entitled to vote consent to the action in writing and the written consents are filed with the records of the meetings.
 These consents shall be treated for all purposes as a vote taken at a meeting.